typeractivexyz/documentation/docs/build-guides/lily58-wireless/getting-started.md

 # Getting Started

-Our Corne Wireless is made to make the perfect wireless keyboard.
-We made the following major changes to the Corne:
+Our Lily58 Wireless is made to make the perfect wireless keyboard.
+We made the following major changes to the Lily58:

  - Power Switch: Turn off your board when traveling or when not in use
  - JST Jack: Easily and safely install your batteries